Explore the Wild: Discover the Beauty of the Kruger National Park

 The homestead was created with friends and families in mind, with space for everyone to gather, or spread out, with an inviting pool, garden and a small boma to enjoy lantern-lit dinners overlooking the waterhole.

-At Simbavati Homestead, you can be immersed in a wildlife hot-spot and enjoy relaxation and adventure in equal measure.
+At Simbavati Homestead, you can be immersed in a wildlife hot spot and enjoy relaxation and adventure in equal measure.
 Twice-daily game drives provide for close encounters with birds and animals, large and small.
-All the Big Five are found here (lion, leopard, elephant, buffalo and rhino) as well as the plains game we never tire of seeing; diverse antelope, giraffe, zebra and warthog.
+All the Big Five are found here as well as the plains game we never tire of seeing; diverse antelope, giraffe, zebra and warthog.

 Game drives in the Klaserie take place in the early morning and late afternoon when the animals are naturally most active.
 Key to the experience is your English-speaking local guide.
 They bring their knowledge, experience and fresh observations to maximise your wildlife sightings.
 And not only in terms of how much you see.
 But how rewarding, informative and fun the overall experience is.
 Your guide may be a keen photographer and will be conscious and considerate if your mission is to capture sightings on camera.